 There are two grocery stores equidistant from my house.
 I’m a pretty serious cook and I buy a lot of fresh ingredients each week.
 Both stores carry high-quality produce, meat, and fish.
-Both are clean and have friendly, helpful staff.
+Both are clean and have friendly, helpful staff and good prices.
 But every week, when it’s time to do the significant shopping for the family, I always end up going to the same one?

 For one simple reason: they bring the groceries out to the parking lot and load them into your car for you.